duolinwang/S-PLM/README.md

 The lightweight tuning methods include fine-tune top layers, Adapter Tuning, and Low-rank adaptation (LoRA).
 Users can train a task-specific model using different tuning methods by modifying the configuration files provided in the [configs directory](https://github.com/duolinwang/S-PLM/tree/main/configs)
 ## S-PLM V2
 To use an updated residue-level pre-trained model, refer to [model explanation](https://github.com/duolinwang/S-PLM/blob/main/model/Model%20readme.md)
+> We now provide a new GVP-based structure encoder.
+See [SPLM-V2-GVP](https://github.com/Yichuan0712/SPLM-V2-GVP) .
 ## Installation
 To use S-PLM project, install the corresponding environment.yaml file in your environment.
 Or you can follow the install.sh file to install the dependencies.